LuaDist/Tools/README.txt

-This folder contains various utility files for the LuaDist [1,2] project.
+This repository contains various tools that are used in the LuaDist [1,2] project.

-Files:

 travis
-    Utility functions to be called from travis-ci [3] ".travis.yml" files in each package repo. cmake/dist.cmake
+	travis - Utility functions for travis-ci[3] hooks travis.yml - Hook definition. copy to project roos as ".travis.yml" cmake
-    CMake [4] utility functions to be called from the "CMakeLists.txt" files in each package. cmake/lua.cmake
-    CMake utility functions for use when building Lua modules.
+	dist.cmake - CMake[4] utility functions to be called from the "CMakeLists.txt" files in each package. lua.cmake - CMake utility functions for use when building Lua modules.
+ 	FindLua.cmake - Recommended Lua find module that will also work with lua 5.2 and luajit

 [1] http://luadist.org
 [2] https://github.com/LuaDist/